 Greene County's commute is an average of 30 miles

 Hoosier by the Numbers provides The Regional Labor Mix too

-The GCGH Foundation will offer secure 24-hour access, wifi, computers, private offices upstairs or cubicle work spaces downstairs, open office space, a conference room, mailbox, copy machine, desks, office chairs and filing storage space.
-In addition, the center will act as a business address for those renting space there.
-The conference room will offer a connected workspace for presentations and meetings.
-The location currently offers the fastest internet connections available and will be upgraded over the summer as faster connections are available.
+The GCGH Foundation's Community Co-working Space Center offers secure 24-hour access, wifi, computers, private offices upstairs or cubicle work spaces downstairs, open office space, a conference room, mailbox, copy machine, desks, office chairs and filing storage space.
+In addition, the center acts as a business address for those renting space.
+The conference room offers a connected work-space for presentations and meetings.

 How is Greene County helping youth become prominent in the workforce?: